JonasAlfredsson/docker-fail2ban/README.md

 ## Logs
 Up till now we have assumed that the `fail2ban` container had easy access to the log files of interest.
-However, in an environment with many other containers, that are running a single service each, we must design a method that can be used by all of these to share their logs.
+However, in an environment with many other containers, which are running a single service each, we must design a method that can be used by all of these to share their logs so they are readable by our `fail2ban` container.

 The most simple and straight forward method is to use a host mounted folder, where you later configure all external services to place their log files.
-However, it is also possible to use a `named volume`, which might be preferred when using `docker-compose`.
+However, it is also possible to use a `named volume`, which might be preferred if you are using `docker-compose`.

 Inside the container running Nextcloud you need to mount the named volume `log_collector`, or whatever name you give it, and make sure the Nextcloud service place its logs inside this.
-This volume is then mounted at `/xlogs` in the fail2ban container, which is where it expects to find the log file as we have defined `logpath = /xlogs/nextcloud.log` inside the jail config file.
+This volume is then mounted at `/xlogs` in the fail2ban container, which is where it expects to find the log file since `logpath = /xlogs/nextcloud.log` is defined inside the jail config file.
+This way multiple services' logs can be observed from a single `fail2ban` container.
-This way multiple services' logs can be observed from a single fail2ban container.
 The only issue is that this requires the folder/volume to be writable by all of the monitored services, which often means that you have to set the `777` permission on this folder.

-A `docker-compose` file for this may look something like this.
+A `docker-compose` file for this may look something like this:
 ```yaml
 .
 .